 No, not simple.

 You see vegan leather or faux leather normally contains a mix of Polyurethane, Polyester, and PVC in various concentrations, eeeek.
-Whilst ok for the animal this is not ok for the planet.
+Whilst ok for the animal, because it’s not getting slaughtered, this is not ok for the planet.

 All these are manufactured from fossil fuels and come with the whole conglomerate of environmental issues when extracting them.
 Then think of the fact that they do not break down easily and when they do, they leave behind microplastics which are ingested by our wildlife and pollute our planet.